 Entering the locker room each morning the Celtics are reminded of the greats before them.
 The nine state title trophies sit in the school’s hallway and there are posters all around Matt Senffner Field celebrating the past accomplishments.

 The 2014 Providence Catholic Celtics understand that tradition well.
 And as they begin their own voyage, hoping to paint their name on that blank spot on the wall, they also understand they’re playing for much more than themselves.
-With a living legend on the sideline, his predecessor leading the way and a host of talent upperclassmen, hoisting a trophy in DeKalb in late November would not only be an accomplishment for this class, but also for the greats that have come before them.
+With a living legend on the sideline, his predecessor leading the way and a host of talent upperclassmen, hoisting a trophy in Champaign in late November would not only be an accomplishment for this class, but also for the greats that have come before them.

 “It’s more than just the team that you’re on now; it’s teams of the past that have won before, and you just want to continue that tradition,” Boykin said.
 “When you come to Providence, you don’t come to just play football; you come to win state.”